Paul Watson: Charges and prosecutions

 Watson was sentenced to 10 days in prison and fined $8,000 for his actions during a Canadian seal hunt protest in 1980, after being convicted of assaulting a fisheries officer.
 Watson served his sentence at Her Majesty's Penitentiary, St. John's, Newfoundland and Labrador.
 He was also found guilty under the Seal Protection Act for painting harp seal pups with red dye to devalue their pelts.
 Watson was arrested in 1993 in Canada on charges stemming from actions against Cuban and Spanish fishing boats off the coast of Newfoundland.
 In 1997, Watson was convicted in absentia and sentenced to serve 120 days in jail by a court in Lofoten, Norway, on charges of attempting to sink the small scale Norwegian fishing and whaling vessel Nybrænna on December 26, 1992.
 Dutch authorities refused to hand him over to Norwegian authorities although he did spend 80 days in detention in the Netherlands pending a ruling on extradition before being released.

 There have not been any successful attempts at prosecuting Watson for his activities with Sea Shepherd since the trial in Newfoundland.
 Watson defends his actions as falling within international law, in particular Sea Shepherd's right to enforce maritime regulations against illegal whalers and sealers.

 Paul Watson leads protest against Makah whaling, Port Angeles, Washington, 1998.

-Sea Shepherd activists Rod Coronado and David Howitt went to Iceland in 1986 and scuttled two whaling ships in port at Reykjavík and also damaged a whale meat processing factory.
 Watson took responsibility for the operation, abiding by published Sea Shepherd principles.
 He went to Iceland saying, "I am responsible for all activities undertaken in the name of Sea Shepherd Conservation Society.
 I give the orders."
 He was deported without being charged and is considered a persona non grata by Iceland.

 In April 2010 the Japanese Coast Guard obtained an arrest warrant for Watson "...on suspicion of ordering sabotage activities against Japan's whaling fleet", and Interpol has listed him as wanted at the request of Japan.
 The red notice has the charges issued by Japan as, "Breaking into the Vessel, Damage to Property, Forcible Obstruction of Business, Injury".
 In March 2012 Interpol issued a "written statement to all 190 member countries making it clear that it would not publish a Red Notice" for the detention of Watson, but reversed that position in September 2012.
 In both statements Interpol stated that a "Red Notice is not an international arrest warrant" that it is "a request for any country to identify or locate an individual with a view to their provisional arrest and extradition in accordance with the country's national laws".